-Millions Could Lose Power Under PG&E's Plan To Prevent Wildfires
+PG&E Could Shut Off Power For Millions To Prevent Wildfires

 PG&E also plans to trim or remove an additional 375,000 trees in 2019, to clear leaves and branches from around distribution lines.
 And it plans to conduct many more "enhanced" inspections of distribution poles and transmission structures, it said.

 The California Public Utilities Commission will need to review and approve the proposal.
-PG&E cautioned that its bankruptcy could impact the company's ability to successfully implement its plan.
+PG&E cautioned that the company's bankruptcy filing could impact its ability to successfully implement its plan.

-Mark Toney, executive director of The Utility Reform Network consumer group, told the Chronicle that PG&E's plan is a sign of mismanagement of the power grid and failure to properly keep trees trimmed.
+Mark Toney, executive director of the Utility Reform Network consumer group, told the Chronicle that PG&E's plan is a sign of mismanagement of the power grid and failure to properly keep trees trimmed.
 "We're paying them to keep the power on," Toney said.
 "Now we're paying them to shut us off.
 There's an irony in that."

-Of the seven other utilities that submitted plans to regulators, "none included the significant reforms PG&E was proposing," the Associated Press aid.
+Of the seven other utilities that submitted plans to regulators, "none included the significant reforms PG&E was proposing," the Associated Press said.